How Does a Reverse Mortgage Work?

 The Balance Usually Grows

-With a forward mortgage, debt generally declines as you make payments.
-With a reverse mortgage, interest and ongoing costs including mortgage insurance where applicable are typically added to the balance, so the amount owed tends to increase over time while remaining equity decreases.
+With a traditional forward mortgage, your debt declines as you make monthly payments.
+With a reverse mortgage, interest and ongoing costs (including mortgage insurance where applicable) are added to the loan balance instead of paid down.
+The result is that the amount owed tends to increase over time while remaining home equity decreases.
+This is the single most important tradeoff to understand before you sign.

 What Triggers Repayment

-The loan is typically due when the last surviving borrower sells the home, moves out permanently such as living in assisted living for more than 12 consecutive months, or passes away.
+The loan generally becomes due when the last surviving borrower sells the home, moves out permanently (such as living in assisted living for more than 12 consecutive months), or passes away.
+At that point, the loan is typically repaid from the sale of the home, and any remaining equity belongs to you or your estate.

 1. What Problem Are You Solving?

-Do you need ongoing cash flow, or a one-time infusion for repairs, medical costs, or debt payoff?
-That answer often points you toward a line of credit versus a lump sum.
+Do you need ongoing cash flow, or a one-time infusion for repairs, healthcare planning needs, or paying off another debt?
+That answer often points you toward a line of credit instead of a lump sum, or vice versa.
+Choosing the structure based on the actual problem, rather than the most appealing pitch, leads to better long-term outcomes.

 2. How Long Will You Stay in the Home?

-Reverse mortgages have meaningful upfront costs.
+Reverse mortgages have meaningful upfront costs, including an initial mortgage insurance premium, origination fees, and standard closing costs.
 If you expect to move within a few years, the math may not work in your favor.
+This option fits best when you plan to stay long term, often a decade or more.

 3. How Does Your Family Feel About the Tradeoff?